 Vaping marijuana at temperatures between 350°F and 420°F are below the temperature that begins the combustion process which avoids the toxins present in marijuana smoke.
 No smoke means no carbon monoxide or benzene, and besides, as I just mentioned it tastes a whole lot better.

 The way the best weed vaporizers vape is one more thing to think about.
-Devices either use a heating element that comes in contact with the material and heats it that way.
-This style is conduction heating.
-In convection heating hot-air is used to create vapor.
+Vape devices either use a heating element that comes in contact with the material and heats it that way.
+It is a conduction vaporizing style.
+In convection style hot-air is used to create vapor.
 With a hot-air oven, all the material gets heated.
 There is no waste.
 The vapor is thicker and tastes better, and material lasts longer with hot-air heating.

 The two vaporizing styles have their good and bad sides.
 A heating element device uses less power.
 Which prolongs battery life.
 One bad thing about this style of heating is that not all the material gets vaped.
 If the heating element is at the bottom, the material at the top does not heat up.
 What most users do to prevent this waste is stop mid-session, open the chamber and stir the material.

-A good portable vaporizer uses one of two materials in its heating chamber:
+A good dry herb vaporizer uses one of two materials in its heating chamber:

 Neither of these two materials reacts to heat.
 So they do not melt, or burn, at least at the temperatures that most vapes can reach.
 This is important since no chemicals or toxins get inhaled by the user.
 All-steel chambers are usually heavy, they cost a little more, but they heat-up fast and are easy to clean.
 All-ceramic ovens are lighter, less expensive, but they take time to heat up and are hard to clean.